-In addition to MCDB courses, students take courses offered by other UM departments.
-This is a requirement of the Rackham Graduate School, which recognizes the value of intellectual breadth in graduate education that is provided in part by formal coursework in fields of inquiry that lie outside the boundaries of the student's field of study.
-Students are required to satisfactorily complete (with a grade of B- or better) a minimum of 4 credit hours of graduate-level work in a field or fields other than the student's field of specialization before being advanced to Candidacy (Human Genetics 541, Cell Biology 530, etc.).
+In addition to MCDB courses, students need "cognate" course credits which is are relevant to your work, but taught by a department other than MCDB.
+This requirement of the Rackham Graduate School recognizes the value of intellectual breadth in graduate education provided in part by formal coursework in fields of inquiry outside the student's field of study.
+Students are required to satisfactorily complete (with a grade of B- or better) a minimum of 4 credit hours of graduate-level work in a field or fields other than the student's field of specialization before being advanced to Candidacy.
+Some courses that MCDB students have taken in recent years to fulfill the cognate requirement are: Bioinformatics 524, 525, 527, 575; BioChem 665; BioStat 521; CEE 582; HumGen 803; Microbiology 612; Parmsci 607, 615, 640, 706; PIBS 550; Neurosci 525.
+If there are other classes that you find that you are interested in using as your cognate, please consult with the GSC to discuss the appropriateness.